Wondermondo 🢖 World 🢖 Wonders of Antarctica and Subantarctic islands 🢖 Wonders of Macquarie Island

-- Unique geology of the island: this island is a horst – a rised block of oceanic crust.
-There are not many places in the world where the oceanic crust is exposed above the sea level and Macquarie Island is the best section of oceanic crust worldwide.
+- Unique geology of the island: this island is a raised block of oceanic crust.
+There are not many places in the world where the oceanic crust is exposed above sea level and Macquarie Island is the best section of oceanic crust worldwide.
 It is possible that here are exposed even the rocks of the upper mantle what is a very rare case.

-- Penguin colonies: on the island have been spotted nine species of penguins – approximately half of total number of species.
+- Penguin colonies: on the island have been spotted nine species of penguins – approximately half of the total number of species.
 Royal penguins (Eudyptes schlegeli) breed only on Macquarie Island and nearby islands.
-In total in this island live some 850,000 royal penguins (estimate for 1987).
-Together with other species they form enormous, very impressive breeding colonies with millions of birds.
-There live also thousands of seals on the island.

 Wildlife sanctuary here was established in 1933, in 1997 the island became a UNESCO World Heritage site.

-- Exposures of oceanic crust in the north-western part of Macquarie Island – exposures of basic and ultrabasic rocks formed under the ocean in Miocene and Pliocene.
+Exposures of basic and ultrabasic rocks formed under the ocean in Miocene and Pliocene.
 Unique, near-complete section of oceanic crust, providing very important geological information of global importance.

-- Hurd Point penguin colony – very southern part of island.
-Largest colony if royal penguins in the world, with some 180,000 breeding pairs.
+Largest colony of royal penguins in the world with some 180,000 breeding pairs.

-- Sandy Bay penguin colony – another very impressive penguin colony.
-Basically bird colonies are all around the island.
+Very impressive penguin colony.
+Basically, bird colonies are all around the island.
 Sandy Bay was inhabited by king penguins in 1975.